FreeRADIUS/wiki.freeradius.org/guide/SQL Huntgroup HOWTO.md

           +----+----------------+----------------+----+----------+

 @todo reply table example
+***

+1. A new request arrives, in the request are the following attribute/value pairs (along with other attribute/value pairs) User-Name = "example_user"
+      NAS-IP-Address = 192.168.0.10
+1. The authorize section executes and the "update request" we added performs a SQL query on the `radhuntgroup table`.
+The variable `%{NAS-IP-Address}` is replaced with the value of NAS-IP-Address in the request.
+1. SQL XLAT query runs and matches the first row in our `radhuntgroup` table and returns **site_a** as the huntgroup name.
+The request is then updated with the attribute/value pair ``Huntgroup-Name = "site_a"``.
+1. SQL modules runs.
+If group checking is enabled the first thing it does is lookup the user name in the radusergroup table.
+In our example **example_user** is looked up and is found to belong to the group **site_a_admins**.
+* SQL group check runs.
+The `radgroupcheck` table is consulted; for every group the user is a member of a list of <attribute,operator,value> tuples are returned.
+These tuples are then compared to the attribute/value pairs in the request using the operator specified.
+* If all the check items match, the `radgroupreply` table is consulted, and all attributes listed there for the group are added to the reply.

 ### Example to allow users in Groups/Profiles access to different NAS.
 This below code was described by the friendly people at the Freeradius-mailinglist.
 Many people have looked for a solution like this before regarding denying access or allowing access to NAS-servers in a Huntgroup matching against Rad-users group/profile membership.
 This is to be put in the (Ubuntu) /etc/freeradius/sites-available/default config file or equvivalent.
 This example allows Radius users in the Group 1 and 2 to login to access NAS in the Huntgroup 1 and 2.
 Please note the security concern that users thats not in any huntgroup will be able to access any device, so make a group "restricted" and place any users there to prohibit access.